Palettization

 Palettization is implemented as an extension of PyTorch’s QAT APIs.
 It works by inserting palettization layers in appropriate places inside a model.
 The model can then be fine-tuned to learn the new palettized layers’ weights in the form of a LUT and indices.

-Configuration class for specifying global and module-level options for palettization algorithm implemented in DKMPalettizer.
+Configuration class for specifying global and module-level options for the palettization algorithm implemented in DKMPalettizer.

 The parameters specified in this config control the DKM algorithm, described in DKM: Differentiable K-Means Clustering Layer for Neural Network Compression.